 The Energy Star label doesn't necessarily translate to thousands of dollars in savings for buyers, but it does give consumers one less area to research when buying new appliances.
 In comparison to other products in the category, the Energy Star labeled product is doing its part to go green.

-To learn more about the Energy Star program, check out the links on the next page.
+To learn more about the Energy Star program, check out the links below.

 More Great Links